-Dear ELA 7 Student and Parent(s),
+Dear ELA 9 Student and Parent(s),

-Please review this course outline, fill in the information below and turn it in on google classroom to signify that you have read and understand its contents, and the expectations and responsibilities.
+Please review this course outline, fill in the information below and turn in on google classroom to signify that you have read and understand its contents, and the expectations and responsibilities.
 If you have any questions or concerns, or would like to meet to see how your child is doing, I can be reached at 780-786-2624 or kelly.harris@ngps.ca.

 Sincerely,

-Kelly Harris
+K. Harris

 I have read and understand what is required of me/my child for this course:

-Student name:

-Parent/Guardian name:
+Student:

+Parent/Guardian:

 If you would like to be reached via e-mail, please provide address below.

 Parent/Guardian e-mail: